mightreya/nvim-evergreen/README.md

 - LSP function signature help
 - Gruvbox color scheme

+### Nerd Font (optional)

+This configuration works best with a Nerd Font.
+We recommend using the 'FiraCode Nerd Font'.
+You can download it from the [Nerd Fonts repository](https://github.com/ryanoasis/nerd-fonts).

+1. Download the font from the [latest release](https://github.com/ryanoasis/nerd-fonts/releases) or by following the instructions in the repository.
+2. Install the font on your system by following the instructions for your specific operating system.
+3. Set your terminal emulator to use the installed Nerd Font.

 ## Customization

 Feel free to customize the configuration according to your preferences by editing the `init.lua` file in the `~/.config/nvim/` directory.